There is a secret about longevity, living a long time. The secret is simple: The longer you live, the longer you live!

 What happens if you live longer than you expect?
 How do you make sure your funds last as long as you do?

 Do you invest in stocks?
 Bonds?
 Keep your money in the bank?
 Increased life expectancy is extending the time needed for our retirement funding, making sure our money lasts as long as we do has become the new “mantra” of the Baby Boomers.

-Many financial planners are turning towards products that remove the risk of the longevity problem, allowing insurance company to bear the longevity risk, annuity companies issue and manage annuity products.
+Many financial planners are turning towards products that remove the risk of the longevity problem, allowing an insurance company to bear the longevity risk, annuity companies issue and manage annuity products.

-Consider letting an insurance company be responsible for your important long term safe and secure retirement income.
+Consider letting an insurance company be responsible for your important long-term safe and secure retirement income.
 Safety and security is their first and foremost goal.

-One last tip: shop around for the best rates, rates can often be based on age and numerous options exist.
+One last tip: shop around for the best rates; rates can often be based on age, and numerous options exist.